US missile strike on Syria draws Russian fury

 Syrian TV aired footage of the aftermath of the strike that showed smoke still rising up from the base.

-The strike was the first direct military action the US has taken against the regime of Syrian President Bashar al-Assad in the country's six-year civil war and represents a substantial escalation of the US military campaign in the region, which could be interpreted by the Syrian government as an act of war.
+The strike was the first direct military action taken by the US against the Assad regime since the start of the country's six-year civil war.
+It represents a substantial escalation of the US military campaign in the region.

 Trump announced the strikes in a brief statement to reporters at his Mar-a-Lago resort, saying there was "no doubt" that Syria had used chemical weapons in the attack on Khan Sheikhoun on Tuesday.
 "Years of previous attempts at changing Assad's behavior have all failed and failed very dramatically," he said.

-The Pentagon said the strike, which took place at 8:40 p.m.
-ET Thursday (3:40 a.m. local time Friday), targeted aicraft, storage facilities and other logistical materials.
+The Pentagon said the strike, which began at 8:40 p.m.
+ET Thursday (3:40 a.m. local time Friday), targeted aircraft, storage facilities and other logistical materials.

-"Initial indications are that this strike has severely damaged or destroyed Syrian aircraft and support infrastructure and equipment at Shayrat Airfield, reducing the Syrian Government's ability to deliver chemical weapons," the Pentagon said in a statement.
+An initial battle damage assessment from the strike was that 58 of the 59 missiles "severely degraded or destroyed" their intended targets, according to a US defense official.
+The official added that the Russians were only given "very brief notice" of the strike.

-The strikes were supported by US allies.
-Turkey, a key regional player and partner in the fight against ISIS, said it considered the US action "a positive response to the Assad regime's war crimes," Turkish Presidential Spokesman Ibrahim Kalin said in a statement.
+The strikes were supported by US allies, who also called for renewed efforts to find a political solution to the crisis.
+Turkey, a key regional player and partner in the fight against ISIS, said it considered the US action "a positive response to the Assad regime's war crimes," Turkish presidential spokesman Ibrahim Kalin said in a statement.

-French President François Hollande and German Chancellor Angela Merkel said in a joint statement that they were given prior notice of the US strikes.
+French President François Hollande and German Chancellor Angela Merkel said in a joint statement that they were given prior notice of the US operation.
 "Assad is entirely responsible for the development of the situation.
 His constant use of chemical weapons and his massive crimes must not go unpunished," they said.

 "France and Germany will continue their efforts along with their partners throughout the United Nations framework in order to punish in the most appropriate way the criminal acts related to the use of chemical weapons, that are prohibited by all treaties."